team-mayes/atesa/docs/the_config_file.rst

 ``us_degeneracy``

 	The number of independent threads to run *for each window* during umbrella sampling.
 Setting it to 1 or less means only one thread per window.
 This should usually be a small number greater than one.
-If this option is combined with *us_auto_coords_directory*, each of the independent threads will correspond to initial coordinates taken from a different accepted aimless shooting trajectory; otherwise, they will all start from the same coordinates.
+The degenerate threads will all start from the same coordinates.
 Default = 5

 ``us_auto_coords_directory`` **‡**

 	By default, umbrella sampling uses initial coordinates generated from the files designated in the *initial_coordinates* option.
-Alternatively, and more conveniently, this option can be used to specify an aimless shooting working directory from which to automatically identify suitable initial coordinates using *n* of the most recent "accepted" trajectories from the aimless shooting threads, where *n* is the value of *us_degeneracy*.
+Alternatively, and more conveniently, this option can be used to specify an aimless shooting working directory from which to automatically identify suitable initial coordinates.
+The most recent accepted trajectory from a random thread will be selected.
 If this option is used, the contents of *initial_coordinates* will be ignored.
 Default = ''

 ``us_pathway_restraints_file``